Latimer Neville, 6th Baron Braybrooke

 Latimer Neville, 6th Baron Braybrooke (22 April 1827 – 12 January 1904), styled the Hon.
-Latimer Neville until 1902, was a British peer, clergyman and academic, for half a century Master of Magdalene College, Cambridge.
+Latimer Neville until 1902, was a British peer, clergyman and academic, who was Master of Magdalene College, Cambridge, for half a century.

-Neville was the fourth son of Richard Griffin, 3rd Baron Braybrooke.
-He was educated at Eton College and Magdalene College, Cambridge, matriculating in 1845 aged 18, gaining a Fellowship in 1848, and graduating M.A. in 1849.
+Neville was the fourth son of Richard Griffin, 3rd Baron Braybrooke and Lady Jane Cornwallis, daughter of Charles Cornwallis, 2nd Marquess Cornwallis.
+One of five brothers and three sisters, he grew up at Audley End House, where in 2014 the nursery was restored to how it was in their childhood.
+He was educated at Eton College and Magdalene College, Cambridge, matriculating in 1845 aged 18, gaining a Fellowship in 1848, and graduating M.A. with a second in the Classical Tripos in 1849.
 He was ordained deacon in 1850 and priest in 1851.

-Neville's father Lord Braybrooke was the Visitor of Magdalene College; his uncle George Neville-Grenville was the Master.
-In 1846 Neville-Grenville was appointed Dean of Windsor and offered to resign the Mastership; Lord Braybrooke, as Visitor, refused the resignation, intending that Latimer Neville (then aged 19) should eventually succeed him as Master.
-With some diplomacy needed to manage the Fellowship, this transition was achieved in 1853, and Latimer Neville became Master at the age of 26.

-He served as Vice-Chancellor of the University of Cambridge 1859–61.

-He held the following church livings:
+Having briefly served as curate at Waltham St Lawrence in Berkshire, where his family owned the estate of Billingbear House, he was appointed rector of Heydon in Essex in 1851.
+He was also rural dean of Saffron Walden from 1873 to 1879 and as honorary canon of St Albans Cathedral from 1873 to 1904.